Is Aluminum Foil Toxic? What You Need to Know - Aluminium Magazine

 The Bottom Line

-While aluminum foil is not inherently toxic, excessive or improper use can lead to increased aluminum exposure, which may pose health risks over time.
-By using aluminum foil mindfully and opting for safer alternatives when possible, you can minimize potential hazards and continue to enjoy its convenience in the kitchen.
+While aluminium foil is not inherently toxic, excessive or improper use can lead to increased aluminum exposure, which may pose health risks over time.
+By using aluminium foil mindfully and opting for safer alternatives when possible, you can minimize potential hazards and continue to enjoy its convenience in the kitchen.

 -Ads-